2019, 2020, 2021

 Save The Bay

-Education and Coastal Restoration
+Education and Coastal Restoration in Rhode Island

-In addition, Narragansett Bay continues to be impacted by pollution, including microplastics caused by the degradation of plastics into tiny particles and dumping of toxic chemicals down storm drains that lead directly to the Bay.
+In addition, Narragansett Bay continues to be impacted by pollution, including microplastics caused by the degradation of plastics into tiny particles and the dumping of toxic chemicals down storm drains that lead directly to the Bay.

 Narragansett Bay Pollution Prevention

 - The Microplastics Education Program will engage 3-5 urban/urban ring schools in Rhode Island in experiential education focused on microplastics and marine pollution through onboard Bay surveys and trawls.
 This will include the development of in-class curriculum and resources for teachers.

 - The 4-Community Storm Drain Marking Program will install 2,000 storm drain markers in four coastal and watershed communities with bilingual messaging.

 - Quonochontaug Salt Marsh Adaptation will protect 20 acres of high-risk salt marsh by improving drainage and creating marsh migration corridors in Charlestown, RI.